 Virtual Yoga: Finding Your Calm

-Myra’s Virtual Yoga and Meditation class is a one-hour session focusing on conscious breathing and exploring basic seated Yoga postures to support a state of relaxation.
-This class utilizes fluid and slow warming motions including detailed instruction, so all participants are able to get into postures with ease.
-This class will encompass everything from gentle Yoga poses, and exploration of breathing techniques, visual and mindful meditation, and balancing energy.
-We will find our calm in both mind and body.
+Myra’s Virtual Mindful Yoga and Meditation class focuses on conscious breathing and exploring basic seated Yoga postures to support a state of relaxation.
+Fluid and slow warming motions are used that include detailed instruction so participants can easily get into postures.
+The class encompasses everything from gentle Yoga poses, an exploration of breathing techniques, visual meditation, mindful meditation, and balancing energy.
+We will find our calm both in mind and in body.

 Recreation and Membership Update